isomerpages/gb-assist/pages/solutionrepo/solution306.md

 N.A. for non-SMEs

 #### Things to Note
-Equipment must meet the following specifications:
 - Minimum loading speed of 150 packets per minute
 - Able to insert oxygen scavenger packets of varied sizes

-Additional criteria:
-- Minimum 30% ordinary shares (ultimate individual ownership) held directly/indirectly by Singaporean/PR
-- The purchase of pre-owned/used equipment is not supportable.
+Additional criteria: Minimum 30% ordinary shares (ultimate individual ownership) held directly/indirectly by Singaporean/PR.
+The purchase of pre-owned/used equipment is not supportable.

-No change in vendor allowed

 #### Contact Information
 N.A.